-Do they offer lessons for beginner students?
+Do they offer free Japanese classes for beginner students?

-Most groups in Tokyo offer lessons for all student levels.
+Most groups in Tokyo offer free Japanese classes for all student levels.
 Some groups may choose not to accept beginner level foreign residents.
 However, if you live in Tokyo, each ward has more than 3 groups, so you are bound to find one that matches your Japanese language level.
 The most common complaint we hear is that many volunteers are not be able to explain things in English, so beginners might struggle in the lessons.